 Good intentions aren't enough if our thinking gets in the way.
-This section helps you slow down, examine your own reasoning, and develop habits that lead to better decisions — whether you're evaluating news, having a hard conversation, or trying to make sense of a complicated issue.
+This section helps you slow down, examine your own reasoning, and develop habits that lead to better decisions.
+Whether you're evaluating news, having a hard conversation, or trying to make sense of a complicated issue.

 In this section you'll learn:

 There is more information coming at us right now than any human in history has had to deal with.
-That sounds like a good thing.
-But it also means more noise, more contradiction, more people trying to pull your attention in a direction that serves them.
+That sounds like a good thing; but it also means more noise, more contradiction, more people trying to pull your attention in a direction that serves them.

 Try this: The next time something makes you immediately angry or afraid online, wait 24 hours before sharing it or forming a strong opinion.
 See if you feel the same way after you've slept on it.